viktigpetterr/ObjectSecurityProtocol/README.md

 # ObjectSecurityProtocol
-Application level security proof of concept protocol.
+Application level security proof of concept communication.
 Provides integrity, confidentiality, and replay protection.
 Based on the principles of object security and perfect forward secrecy.

 ### Installing
 ```